May 14, 2024 –

-The Faculty Fellowship Summer Institute in Israel is a competitive academic
+The Faculty Fellowship Program in Israel is a competitive academic

 fellowship that invites full-time university and college faculty members to

-apply to participate in a two-week Summer Fellowship in Israel.
+apply to participate in an all-expenses-paid academic trip to Israel.

 The Program seeks to link scholars from diverse disciplines with their Israeli